Advocacy

 Challenge

-Regional bus links from Hamilton to key regional centres such as Ballarat, Mt Gambier and Warrnambool are weak.
-The level of service is inconsistent with the needs of a regional town the size of Hamilton (around 9,000 residents) especially one without a passenger rail service, and with its ageing population and strong education sector.
+Passenger rail services to Hamilton ceased in 1993, making regional bus services critical links for our community to access medical care, education, jobs and connection with family.
+Existing services from Hamilton to key regional centres such as Ballarat, Mt Gambier and Warrnambool are ineffective and inadequate and do not meet community needs.
+The level of service is inconsistent with the needs of a regional town of Hamilton’s size, especially one without a passenger rail service, and with its aging population and strong secondary education sector, but a lack of post-secondary education options.

 Solution